Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

-\textbf{Which layers to target?} Once the remapping percentage is set, the next design challenge is determining which specific layers to remap.
-This remains non-trivial, as \LLMPipe must decide how to allocate limited GPU memory across all layers—determining which layers remain permanently in GPU memory and which are transferred on the fly.
-To achieve an efficient pipeline, a layer selection strategy is needed to guide the layer-sharing mechanism in \LLMPipe.
-A suboptimal layer selection can lead to a reduction in serving throughput by 12.7\% (\S~\ref{section_effective_layer}).
+\textbf{Which layers to target?} Once the remapping percentage is set, the next design challenge is selecting specific layers to remap.
+This remains non-trivial, as \LLMPipe must decide how to allocate limited GPU memory across all layers -- deciding which layers remain permanently in GPU memory and which are transferred on the fly.
+For an efficient pipeline, a layer selection strategy is needed to guide the layer-sharing mechanism in \LLMPipe.
+A suboptimal layer selection can lead to reduced serving throughput (by 12.7\%, \S~\ref{section_effective_layer}).